MarNawar/ShoppingList-App/README.md

 # ShoppingList-App
-An App for maintaining shopping items with adding, deleting and updating items functionality. learned DOM manipulation
+An App for maintaining shopping items with adding, deleting and updating items functionality.Learned DOM manipulation